What Are Google’s Local Ranking Factors & How to Improve Yours?

 Citations (mentions of your business name, address, and phone number) help boost credibility.

-local directories like Yelp, Bing Places, and TripAdvisor.
+- List your business on local directories like Yelp, Bing Places, and TripAdvisor.

-NAP details are consistent across all listings.
+- Ensure your NAP details are consistent across all listings.

 - Use structured data markup to enhance visibility in search results.